Amazon KDP

 What is the average price of a Kindle book?

 The median Kindle ebook we track lists at $4.99, with the middle 50% of titles priced between $2.99 and $7.99.
-That band is no accident — it sits inside Amazon's 70% royalty window ($2.99–$9.99), which is where most self-published authors deliberately price.
+That band is no accident.
+It sits inside Amazon's 70% royalty window ($2.99-$9.99), which is where most self-published authors deliberately price.

 How much do ebooks cost on Amazon?